teejaydub/grids/README.md

 ## Current status

-Solves easy-level Sudoku with the "partition," "solo," and "borrow" techniques.
+Solves easy to hard Sudoku with 5 techniques.

 Next to-dos:

 * Better solving
   * Add more solving techniques and test with harder Sudokus
+    * #3 should be solvable with human techniques
+      * existing tests working
+      * new test for #3
+      * check for the presence of technique names in debug output
+      * Pencilmark-friendly output: huge ASCII, or HTML?
+    * Other Permutation techniques that operate between constraints
     * Tree traversal, starting with 2-symbol cells
     * More status on solving: number of reduction steps, time
-    * Permutation techniques that operate between constraints
     * Associate difficulty levels with techniques, so we can report how hard it was to solve
   * Add Sixy Sudoku puzzle type - should need no further code
   * Add constraint types for KenKen, KaKuRo